Autotransformer Starter Working Principle: With Diagram

 in the connection of the motor to full line voltage.

-• During the transition from starting to full line voltage, the motor is never disconnected from the circuit, providing closed circuit transition.
+• During the transition from starting to full line voltage, the motor is never disconnected from the circuit, providing a closed circuit transition.